Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wander Franco and the Tampa Bay Rays play Alex Kirilloff and the Minnesota Twins at Tropicana Field on Tuesday at 6:40 PM ET, in the first game of a three-game series.
+Luke Raley and the Tampa Bay Rays will take on Carlos Correa and the Minnesota Twins at Tropicana Field on Wednesday.

-The Rays are the favorite in this one, at -175, while the underdog Twins have +145 odds to upset.
-The matchup's total is listed at 8 runs.
+The favored Rays have -145 moneyline odds against the underdog Twins, who are listed at +120.
+The total is 8.5 runs for the contest (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.